eddyerach/grapes/REAME.md

 ```
 # Data Configuration (images, labels)
 ### Dataset for training model
-For training the model we use 9 datasets (see the table).
+For training the model we use 9 datasets (see the table *[1](https://drive.google.com/drive/folders/1BJkxu0ZkTGP42Y71ELhT6vvvcNWSOSbG)* ).
 Images were labeled with **VGG Imagen Annotator software**  and using the polygon tool.
 This tool is important because it generate 3 points which allows us to draw through the image contour.
 |Dataset|Images with label |Total labels|
 |-------|------------------|------------|
 | Dataset 1 (Train & Val)  | 72  |  747 |